List of UK top-ten singles in 2006: Chart debuts

-The dance music production team Klubbheads previously charted at number 10 with "Klubbhopping" in 1996 but entered the chart under the alias Hi-Tack for the first time in 2006.
+The dance music production team Klubbheads previously charted at number 10 with "Klubbhopping" in 1996 but entered the chart under the alias Hi_Tack for the first time in 2006.
 Liz McClarnon had multiple chart entries, including three number-ones, as part of Atomic Kitten, but "Woman in Love"/"I Get the Sweetest Feeling" marked her solo chart debut.

 will.i.am recorded his first single independent of The Black Eyed Peas, guesting on The Pussycat Dolls song "Buttons" which peaked at number two.
 Fellow bandmate Fergie also launched her solo career in 2006 with "London Bridge", a number three entry.
 The Raconteurs included Jack White, who was also a member of The White Stripes.
 His first chart hit was "Seven Nation Army" in 2003 but "Steady, As She Goes" was his first single with his new band.

 Matt Willis tasted chart success outside Busted for the first time in 2006, as "Up All Night" reached number 7.
 Cherise Roberts and Nadia Shepherd charted under the name Booty Luv, having previously recorded hit singles as part of Big Brovaz.

 Nicole Scherzinger of The Pussycat Dolls collaborated with P. Diddy on "Come to Me" in 2006.